 Instead, you might consider asking if any of the below options are available:

 Many issuers are offering these kinds of options.
 Contact your card issuer by phone, online, or its app to find out what alternatives are available to you and to work something out.
 To avoid hurting your credit, pay the amount you and creditor agree upon and stick to the terms of the agreement.

 On the downside, some of these options could end up costing you more or hurting your credit score in the long run.
 For example, interest charges might be added to your existing balance and could cause you to fall into debt, resulting in a higher credit utilization rate that lowers your credit score.
 So, generally, you should try to make at least the minimum payment on your credit card accounts on time if you can.
 Take advantage of these emergency measures only if you’re in dire need, meaning your livelihood is significantly affected, or you don’t have savings you can use.

-Under the federal CARES Act, if you make an agreement with a creditor to defer one or more payments, make a partial payment, forbear any delinquent amounts, modify a loan or contract, or get any other assistance or relief (called an "accommodation" under the law) because you were affected by COVID-19, the creditor can't report the account as delinquent to the credit reporting agencies if you weren't already delinquent.
+Under the federal CARES Act, if you make an agreement with a creditor to defer one or more payments, make a partial payment, forbear any delinquent amounts, modify a loan or contract, or get any other assistance or relief (called an "accommodation" under the law) because you were affected by COVID-19, the creditor has to report the account as current to the credit reporting agencies if you weren't already delinquent.
 But you have to come to an agreement with the creditor first to avoid adverse reporting, and you have to stick to the terms of the agreement.
 Don't unilaterally stop making your payments, delay your payments, or pay less than you're supposed to.